jolow99/Rational-Approaches-to-Cooperative-AI/presentations/instituitional stance/slides.typ

   Each stage adds flexibility and representational power ]

+// TODO: Use animal example.
+Imprint.
+Identify their parents.
+Duckling imprinting
 #slide[
-  = Stage 1: Proto-Institutional
+  = Stage 1: Proto-Institutional Reprensentations
   #toolbox.side-by-side[
     #image("images/stage_1.png", width: 60%)
   ][
-    #one-by-one[
-      *The core idea:* Learn that specific individuals occupy specific roles ][
+    *The core idea:* Learn that specific individuals occupy specific roles

     This allows us to:
     - Predict how this individual will act
     - Understand how to interact with them
-      - Different roles = different social affordances ][
+    - Different roles = different social affordances
-      *Example (kinship):* From young age, learn to identify who mother is and distinguish her from other humans ]
   ]
+]

+#slide[
+  = Stage 1 Example: Imprinting

+  #toolbox.side-by-side[
+    #image("images/imprinting.png", width: 90%)
+  ][
+    Shortly after hatching, ducklings identify the first moving object as "mother"

+    Proto-institutional representation:
+    - Learn to identify who occupies the "mother" role
+    - Associate this specific individual with caregiving behaviors
+    - To the duckling, mother-role and occupier of role are fused ]
 ]